-During the course of the summer, efficient publicly listed retail FX company Plus500 (LON:PLUS) was the subject of investment interest by banking giant JP Morgan as part of what is a relatively rare circumstance among retail FX firms insfar as banks are not often known to pick up large stakes in non-bank FX firms, but also due to the nature of the transactions which took place.
+During the course of the summer, efficient publicly listed CFD broker Plus500 (LON:PLUS) was the subject of investment interest by banking giant JP Morgan as part of what is a relatively rare circumstance among retail FX firms insfar as banks are not often known to pick up large stakes in non-bank FX firms, but also due to the nature of the transactions which took place.

 JP Morgan made incremental investments in Plus500 stock over a very short period of time, becoming a major stakeholder, and soon afterwards relinquished stock, with its interest in the firm reducing from 14% in June to under 10% in August, as the share price continued to rise, providing the bank with a very rapid return on investment whilst still holding a large stake.